-For your BRZ to handle all that extra power and still be reliable, you’re going to have to spend extra on supporting upgrades.
+To handle all that extra power and still be reliable, you’re going to have to spend extra on supporting upgrades for your Subaru BRZ.
 These include:

-- Run-of-the-mill bolt-ons like catback exhausts, upgraded plenums, cold air intakes.
+- Run-of-the-mill bolt-ons like a BRZ catback exhaust system, upgraded plenums, cold air intakes.

 - Upgrades that are specific to the BRZ’s commonly known issues.
 These include an upgraded oil cooler, coil packs, and throw-out bearings.